Christer-Bjoerk/Gathering-Leaves-CSharp/README.md

 # Gathering-Leaves-CSharp
 Rewrote Gathering Leaves from GDScript to C# from scratch.
+The game will take some to load, the first time you open up the Win.exe file.

 # Known Issues
 - Background parallax will sometimes load in late